 The Honourable court described social interest litigation as "not a means to satisfy the people's curiosity but a litigation which is instituted with a desire that the court would be able to give effective relief to the whole section of the society".
-The fundamental premise of this idea is that citizen interest litigation should be capable of overcoming the flaws and limitations of the adversarial judicial system, which prevents vulnerable groups in society from taking advantage of the rule of law and justice.
-In the well-known case between Charn Lal Sahu v.
+The fundamental premise of this idea is that citizen interest litigation should be capable of overcoming the flaws and limitations of the adversarial judicial system, which prevents vulnerable groups in society from taking advantage of the rule of law and justice.In the well-known case between Charn Lal Sahu v.
 Union of India, the petitioner claimed in a collective rights Litigation application that the Supreme Court's judges were very ambivalent in their work, that the Court had become liable under the Constitution without being able to stop the illegal acts of the government, and that the Court was dozing off on the issues.
 The Court took the attempt to tarnish the Court seriously and employed the Public concern Litigation process to defeat it.
-The High Court reaffirmed in the most recent case involving the Government of Punjab that there is no "right to indulge in frivolous litigation without any genuine cause of action and the necessity of seeking redress of some grievance," warning that "certain minimum conditions must be satisfied before the courts shall lend assistance to such litigant asking for relief."28
+The High Court reaffirmed in the most recent case involving the Government of Punjab that there is no "right to indulge in frivolous litigation without any genuine cause of action and the necessity of seeking redress of some grievance," warning that "certain conditions must be satisfied before the courts shall lend assistance to such litigant asking for relief."30 step since no one in the nation can argue that even PIL advocates need to be accountable and responsible.
+It is also noteworthy that the Customers Protection Act of 1986 has been modified to pay compensation to opposing parties in situations where customers make unfounded complaints.
+In any case, PIL needs to be completely reorganised and rethought.
+In any case, PIL may only become stale and ineffective through misuse and abuse.
+Given that it is an exceptional remedy that is accessible to all citizens of the country, it shouldn't be used by all litigants as a replacement for conventional remedies or as a means of making unfounded complaints.

 All around the nation, collective interest pleaders have not been pleased with such court outcomes.
 They do worry that this may spell the end for the PIL concept's emphasis on community.
 Genuine Indian litigants, however, need not worry.
 Only PIL advocates who want to submit baseless complaints would be required to compensate the opposing parties.
-It is actually a positive step since no one in the nation can argue that even PIL advocates need to be accountable and responsible.
-It is also noteworthy that the Customers Protection Act of 1986 has been modified to pay compensation to opposing parties in situations where customers make unfounded complaints.
-In any case, PIL needs to be completely reorganised and rethought.
-In any case, PIL may only become stale and ineffective through misuse and abuse.
-Given that it is an exceptional remedy that is accessible to all citizens of the country, it shouldn't be used by all litigants as a replacement for conventional remedies or as a means of making unfounded complaints.
+It is actually a positive

-Pomerance, Michla.
+30Pomerance, Michla.
 "The Badinter Commission: The Use and Misuse of the International Court of Justice's Jurisprudence."
 Mich.
 J. Int'l L. 20 (1998): 31.

-A CRITICAL ANALYSIS ANDEVIDENTIARY VALUE OF DYINGDECLARATION
+A CRITICAL ANALYSIS AND EVIDENTIARY VALUE OF DYING DECLARATION

-HAFIZA MADIHA SHEHZADI\ DR. MIRZA SHAHID RIZWAN BAIG \\
+HAFIZA MADIHA SHEHZADI HAFSA SIBGHAT31 DR. MIRZA SHAHID RIZWAN BAIG

-Abstract; The maxim "Nemo morituruspraesumiturmentire" is basis for "dying declaration", which means essentially saying that "a man will not face his maker with a falsehood in his mouth."
-Leterm Mortem is the name for a pronouncement of death.
-Leterm Mortem translates to "words spoken before death."
+Abstract; The maxim "Nemo moriturus praesumitur mentire" is basis for "dying declaration", which means essentially saying that "a man will not face his maker with a falsehood in his mouth."
+Leterme Mortem is the name for a pronouncement of death.
+Leterme Mortem translates to "words spoken before death.".

 "This study will look at the value of the deathbed statement as evidence in various nations, which is one of the most important pieces of evidence.
-Whether an unsupported deathbed pronouncement may be used to penalise someone, it will be further analysed using examples from previous case law studies.
+Whether an unsupported deathbed pronouncement may be used to penalize someone, it will be further analyzed using examples from previous case law studies.
 If they are shown to be reliable and sincere, there would be no need for more evidence; rather, it would only become necessary if a court's conscience was not pleased with the legitimacy of a deathbed pronouncement.